Troubleshooting

 This page details some issues you may encounter with setting up and using SSO.

-"Your e-mail address domain didn't match your organization's domain"
+"Your e-mail address domain didn't match one of the Single Sign-on configuration's verified domains"

 Unable to log in to any account